🇫🇯 Fiji visa for Japanese citizens

 Fiji visa, the full picture

-Working remotely on a tourist visa: the reality
+Working remotely on a tourist stamp: The unspoken reality.

 How other passports enter Fiji